Ikea and Its Wonderful Charitable Foundation

 I was browsing through the latest IKEA catalog that recently was delivered to our home this morning while my husband was using the computer.

-Although we don't really need anything specific for our home, it is always fun to browse and see what this company has to offer by way of inexpensive home furnishings.
+Although we don't really need anything specific for our home at the moment, it is always fun to browse and see what this company has to offer by way of inexpensive home furnishings.
 They try and provide great value on items carried so that most people can afford their offerings.

-On one of the pages it had a desert looking scene with the outline of a white tent drawn and the caption at the top of the page read "Refugee children need a place to call home, too" which caught my attention.
+On one of the pages of the catalog it had a desert looking scene.
+There was an outline of a white tent drawn and the caption at the top of the page read "Refugee children need a place to call home, too" which caught my attention.

 Towards the bottom of the page it had this website: www.ikeafoundation.org/